snyk-partners/snyk-rhpds/README.md

 ![Add Projects Button](./images/add-kubernetes-project.png)

-4. In the workload selection screen, select the user assigned to you, then select the Goof workload for import.
+4. In the workload selection screen, find the OpenShift cluster named by your facilitator, select the user assigned to you, then select the Goof workload for import.

 ![Import Goof](./images/import-workload.png)